 The Miraculous concoction.
 Chapter 2

-Next morning Cardan woke up with a severe headache.
-"Once again that frigging hangover," he thought plaintively.
+On the following morning Cardan woke up with a severe headache.
+"Once again that torturing hangover," he thought plaintively.
 "The pain won't go away till the next day unless you deal with it now.
 In order to alleviate it you need to get some booze.
 You should always be on the move.
-Get up and go look for another "victim"," the solution, worked out over the years, reverberated in his head, like an echo in the cave.
-He splashed some cold water on his face, patted the drops of it with a towel and looked at himself in the dusty, cracked mirror.
+Get up and go look for another "victim"," the solution, worked out over the years, reverberated in his head like an echo in the cave.
+He splashed some cold water onto his face, patted the drops of it with a towel and looked at himself in the dusty, cracked mirror.
 He eyed his fractured, sour reflection.
 It was craving for some sort of invigoration.
 Drinking ravenously a cup of cold water, he flung a worn-out jacket over his shoulder, like David his sling when he was challenging Goliath, and went out and about to face the world.

 His future victim, a driver called Chika, was delivering grain from the farm field to the grain facilities.
-It was lunchtime and he, hurrying up home to have a snack, asked the colleague drivers where they signed the driver's vouchers.
+It was lunchtime and he, on his way home to have a snack, asked the colleague drivers where they signed the driver's vouchers.
 "Over there, at the bench," one of them said casually and nodded to the other side of the road where an old man was sitting.

-Chika ran to the place indicated and the drivers, hardly suppressing their laughter, expected his reaction.
+Chika ran to the place indicated while the drivers, hardly suppressing their laughter, expected his reaction.
 With an angry expression on his face and non-stop complaining Chika returned to the drivers.
-"What the heck... he signs the frigging vouchers, he`s looking after the turkeys and doesn`t sign any vouchers," he continued to grumble.
+"What do you mean... he signs the vouchers, he`s looking after the turkeys and doesn`t sign any vouchers," he continued to grumble.
 And then a barely restrained avalanche of laughter came upon him; some of the drivers even rolled on the ground holding on to their bellies.

 One day a cruel joke was played on him, which led to a chain reaction of ridicule.
 A circus came to the village; and it was written in the poster that a funny monkey called Chika would perform.
-However, some local man with a good sense of humor replaced a photo of the monkey with an image of the driver, who after the circus left the village was nicknamed Chika.
-Since then his friends have always been waiting for a moment to play a trick on him.
+However, some local man with a good sense of humor replaced the photo of the monkey with an image of the driver, who after the circus left the village was nicknamed Chika.
+Since then his friends had always been waiting for a moment to poke fun at him.

 "Hey, boy, you`d better go home, we have plenty of our own workers like you," his formidable chief fired him at last.